vikrantjain/claude-code-chat/README.md

 ### Quick launch (recommended)

-Requires [tmux](https://github.com/tmux/tmux/wiki).
+Requires [tmux](https://github.com/tmux/tmux/wiki) and the `claude-code` Docker image from Quick Start step 1.
 Run this from **outside** any existing tmux session — the script creates and attaches to its own session:

 ```bash
 export CLAUDE_CODE_OAUTH_TOKEN=<your-token>